CT Scan Slice Types – Guide to CT Scanner Slices

 Sum up – CT Scan Slice Types

-To sum up, how many slices do you need based on the exams you perform?
+To sum up, how many slices in CT scan do you need based on the exams you perform?

 Choosing the right CT scanner might seem challenging.
 However, knowing what examinations you will be executing will help you determine which of the CT scan slice types is the best for you.